Welcome to Lane Kiffin's Charlie Weis Jr. experiment

 He started helping his dad around the Notre Dame football offices.
 Eventually, he became a fixture on the sideline during Notre Dame games, often drawing the ire of more traditional Irish fans who wondered what business the 14-year-old son of the head coach had wearing a headset and helping.

-It was during that time that Weis Jr. saw the ugly side of coaching, often hearing criticism from peers at his high school, not to mention the nastiness reserved for his dad during the Irish's struggles.
+It was during that time that Weis Jr. saw the ugly side of coaching, often hearing criticism from peers at his high school, not to mention the nastiness reserved for his dad during the team's struggles.

 Yet he remained steadfast in his desire to get into coaching.